Kirkham and Wesham railway station: Electrification and rebuild

 As part the Great North Rail Project and Northern Powerhouse Rail, the line from Manchester to Blackpool North was approved by the government for electrification.

 The opportunity was taken to completely renew the signalling of the line, as well as rebuilding and improving stations along the line.
-The plans have seen the track layout remodelled, the non-platform lines removed, a third platform added, the footbridge rebuilt, new signalling installed and the route from Preston-Blackpool North electrified.
+The plans have seen the track layout remodelled, the non-platform lines removed, a third platform added, the footbridge rebuilt including new lifts, new signalling installed and the route from Preston-Blackpool North electrified.
 The work at the station started in mid-2017, with a total blockade from Preston to Blackpool North and South starting in November 2017 and completed in April 2018.
 The station reopened with service to Blackpool South on 29 January 2018, but reopening of the line to Blackpool North was pushed back to 16 April 2018, as a result of bad weather and maintenance issues with one of the infrastructure trains being used in the upgrade works.
+The signalbox itself closed in November 2017.

 Facilities

-The station has a street-level ticket office, which is staffed throughout the week (06:40-17:45 Mondays to Saturdays, 08:30-16:15 Sundays).
+The station has a street-level ticket office, which is staffed throughout the week (06:40–17:45 Mondays to Saturdays, 09:00–16:15 Sundays).
 A self-service ticket machine has also been installed for use when the booking office is closed or to collect pre-paid tickets.
 Waiting shelters are in place at platform level, along with digital CIS displays and timetable posters.

 Lifts were installed as part of the Preston to Blackpool electrification scheme, providing step-free access to the platforms.